-Once the investigation is concluded, all persons who file a complaint will be notified of the results of the investigation.
+Once the investigation is concluded, all persons who file a complaint will be notified of the results of the investigation and if the allegation(s) are sustained, you will be notified what discipline was imposed on the employee.
 The St. Mary's County Sheriff's Office completes an annual statistical summary of all complainants and dispositions.
-The statistical summary is available upon request to the public.
+The statistical summary is posted on the agency website.

 MARYLAND POLICE TRAINING AND STANDARDS COMMISSION UNIFORM CITIZEN COMPLAINT PROCESS

 - Each law enforcement agency shall have a citizen complaint process.

 - Citizens may make complaints in person, by telephone, via email, or through the public portal.

 - Citizens making complaints shall be required to provide a name, mailing address, and phone number or email if they wish to receive notifications.